 Why Struesli's Founder Embraces Intermittent Fasting

-“I have more energy and more stable blood sugars, so I never get ‘hangry’, ” says Adrienne.
+“I have more energy and more stable blood sugars, so I never get hangry” says Adrienne.
 “It also helps with managing my migraines.
 I feel less bloated and see results from lifting weights and resistance training much quicker.
 It's also a lifestyle that works for me when I'm home, traveling, and during the holidays.
 I don't ever feel restricted or have to count calories or measure or weigh food.”

 What To Eat While Fasting

 The benefits of fasting all stem from the calorie restriction that occurs during the fast.
 So no foods should be eaten during the fasting period.
 However, you can drink water and non-calorie beverages, including black coffee, zero-calorie flavored and seltzer waters, and apple cider vinegar.
-Some fasting plans also allow for bone broth and coffee with fats, such as MCT oil, ghee, coconut oil, or butter.
-Though these choices technically do contain calories, they don’t contain carbohydrates (which break down to glucose) so you’d still be experiencing the metabolic switch.

 While much of the focus around Intermittent Fasting has been on the fasting periods, new research has found that some food choices are better than others when you “break the fast.”

 When you come out of a period of fasting, you may feel ravenous, especially in the first few days of intermittent fasting.
-But new research shows that easing into eating again can prevent you from digestive discomfort, such as bloating and constipation, and also have metabolic benefits.
-As a rule, a small mixed meal that is low in added sugars and saturated fats, is generally best.
-Try breaking your fast with:
+But easing into eating again can prevent you from digestive discomfort, such as bloating and constipation, and also have metabolic benefits.

 - A favorite Greek yogurt or cottage cheese topped with Struesli and berries